telshafey/Alrehla/README.md

 1. All dependencies are managed via an `importmap`.
 2. The application uses mock data, so no database setup is required.
-3. Environment variables, such as `API_KEY` for the Gemini API, are assumed to be provided by the execution environment.

 ---